IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/hello_world.rst

 can navigate from one element to another.
 The relationships between elements are called **IFC Concepts** and create meaning in our industry.
-For example, if a **IfcWall** element has an attribute that references an **IfcBuildingStorey** element in a particular way, it might mean that the wall is located in the ground floor of the building.
+For example, if a **IfcWall** element has an attribute that references an **IfcBuildingStorey** element in a particular way, it will mean that the wall is located in the ground floor of the building.

 .. image:: images/ifc-concepts.svg